billybillymc/stubs/README.md

-# The Passage — a harness for your own ticket stubs
+# Ticket Stubs — a harness to create a UI browsing your movie ticket stubs

 A way for you to relive every ticket stub in your collection: you tear the ticket outside the cinema, pocket the stub at the